-All research involving University staff, students, faculty, or data requires Committee on Research (CR) approval prior to Institutional Review Board (IRB) approval.
+All research involving University staff, students, faculty, or data requires Committee on Research (COR) approval prior to Institutional Review Board (IRB) approval.

 What is the goal of the Committee on Research?

-The goal of the Committee on Research (CR) is to facilitate meaningful, high-quality research with University of Phoenix topics, samples, and/or data in order to further the mission and vision of the University.
+The goal of the Committee on Research (COR) is to facilitate meaningful, high-quality research with University of Phoenix topics, samples, and/or data in order to further the mission and vision of the University.
 In this regard, COR was set up as an accountability component where all researchers, both internal and external, who want to conduct research that requires use of staff, faculty or students of the university, must move through this screening process to ensure permissibility.

 What is the purpose of the Committee on Research?

 The University must protect its proprietary information and the privacy of its students, faculty, and employees, as well as manage the frequency in which they are contacted.
 Therefore, the institution must strategically manage the research being conducted to provide maximum protection for all constituencies.
 The Committee on Research serves two primariy purposes that extend this logic:

-- CR is responsible for the review and approval of any and all research and scholarship, for public dissemination conducted on University of Phoenix students, faculty, staff, or data regardless of the researchers’ affiliation with the University of Phoenix.
-Applications will be considered based on accessibility and permissibility of data/sample requested, methodological rigor, and potential for scholarly and pedagogical contribution.
+- COR is responsible for the review and approval of any and all research and scholarship, for public dissemination conducted on University of Phoenix students, faculty, staff, or data.
+Applications are considered based on accessibility and permissibility of data/sample requested, methodological rigor, and potential for scholarly and pedagogical contribution.

-- CR supports meaningful, high-quality research through establishing relationships between the University and researchers.
-If a research study is of interest, CR will facilitate connections between our research centers and internal stakeholders.
+- COR supports meaningful, high-quality research through establishing relationships between the University and researchers.
+If a research study is of interest, COR will facilitate connections between our research centers and internal stakeholders.

 Who is required to have Committee on Research approval?

-Any researcher, internal or external to the University, using the University of Phoenix as a subject (i.e. using UOPX students, faculty, staff, or data) for their research must have an approved study plan on file with CR before starting data collection if the research activities of an individual or organization fall within any of the following criteria:
+Any researcher, internal or external to the University, using the University of Phoenix as a subject (i.e. using UOPX students, faculty, staff, or data) for their research must have an approval letter from COR before starting data collection if the research activities of an individual or organization fall within any of the following criteria: